Although our article was written in 2017, we have attempted to keep up with the ranch over the years.

 Jim says that his favorite event has to be riding cowboy style with the with American Flag alongside 7,000 motorcycles for the Memorial Day, “West Coast Thunder Event.”
 The ride starts at Riverside Harley Davidson, and ends at the National Cemetery, also in Riverside.
 Horses aren’t allowed, so each year Jim is kicked out soon after his arrival.
 That hasn’t stopped him in the past, and won’t stop him in the future.
 Sometimes, a cowboy just has to do what’s right.

 Roy Rogers Double R Bar Ranch is located off Route 66 at 14433 Roy Rogers Road, Oro Grande, California 92368.
-If you want to arrange an event at this historic ranch, please call(760) 954-7262 for details.

 Follow this link to poke around the nooks and crannies at Roy Rogers Double R Bar Ranch in person!
 You may be surprised what you find.